The Lego Group: Retail stores

-The Lego Group operates 171 retail stores in North America and Europe (99 in the United States, 20 in the United Kingdom, 18 in Germany, 13 in Canada, 9 in France, 6 in Poland, 3 in Denmark, 4 in the Netherlands, 2 in Austria, 2 in Belgium, 1 in Sweden, 2 in Spain, 1 in Israel, 2 in Ireland. and some in Italy).
-The Lego Group also franchised its store brand to the Majid Al Futtaim Group, which opened 6 stores in 2015 (4 in the United Arab Emirates, and 2 in Kuwait).
+The Lego Group operates 210 Lego Brand stores in North America and Europe (12 in Canada, 121 in the United States, 2 in Austria, 2 in Belgium, 1 in Czech Republic, 4 in Denmark, 9 in France, 18 in Germany, 2 in Ireland, 4 in the Netherlands, 8 in Poland, 1 in Spain, 1 in Sweden, 1 in Switzerland, 24 in the United Kingdom).
+The Lego Group also franchised its store brand known as "Certified Stores", to third-party vendors such as the Majid Al Futtaim Group, which opened 6 stores in 2015 (4 in the United Arab Emirates, and 2 in Kuwait).
 As of 2023, there is a total of 423 stores operated by franchisees, mostly in Australia, Asia, and South America.

 The Lego Group offers free "Lego Passports" at its stores, which contain blank pages to fill with rubber stamped designs that are available at different Lego retail locations.
 Each store has its own custom stamp.

 Europe

-October 2002 saw a significant change in the Lego Group's direct retail policy with the opening of the first so-called "Lego Brand Store" in Cologne, Germany.
+In October 2002, the Lego Group introduced a significant change in its direct retail policy with the opening of the first so-called "Lego Brand Store" in Cologne, Germany.
 The second, in Milton Keynes, UK, followed quickly – several dozen more opened worldwide over the next few years, and most of the existing stores have been remodelled on the new "Brand Store" template.
 One of the distinctive features of these new stores is the inclusion of a "Pick-A-Brick" system that allows customers to buy individual bricks in bulk quantities.
 The opening of most of these stores, including the 2003 opening of one in the Birmingham Bull Ring shopping centre in England, have been marked by the production of a new, special, limited edition, commemorative Lego Duplo piece.

-Lego opened the first brand store in its home country Denmark in Copenhagen on 13 December 2010.
-In 2016, three stores opened in Italy: one in Milan, one in the shopping centre near the Milan Bergamo Airport in Bergamo, and another in Verona.
+Lego opened the first brand store in its home country, Denmark, in Copenhagen on 13 December 2010.
+In 2016, three certified stores opened in Italy: one in Milan, one in the Orio Center, a shopping mall near the Milan Bergamo Airport in Bergamo, and another in Verona.
 On 18 August 2022, Ireland's first Lego store was opened in Dublin on Grafton Street.
 On 2 December 2022, an official store was opened in Brescia, bringing the total number of Lego stores in Italy to 29.
-In 2023 there were a total of 66 stores in Europe, which are operated by Lego itself.
+In 2025, there were a total of 77 stores in Europe, which are operated by Lego itself.
 In London at Leicester Square, there is the former largest Lego store in the world, with an area of 805 m^{2}.
-The first Lego store is expected to open doors in Sofia, Bulgaria on 19 December 2023 in the largest shopping centre in the city's Paradise Center.
+The first Lego store is expected to open doors in Sofia, Bulgaria, on 19 December 2023 in the largest shopping centre in the city's Paradise Center.
+On 4 July 2026, Kazakhstan's first official Lego Certified Store opened in Almaty at the MEGA Alma-Ata shopping mall.